 The guidelines in themselves do not constitute an agreement.
 If a food business wishes to use the Buy West Eat Best logo, it will have to enter into a Licence Agreement with the WA State Government agreeing to use the logo on the terms and conditions stipulated in the agreement.
 Once a food business has entered into a Licence Agreement, it will become a registered user with the Department of Primary Industries and Regional Development WA.

 The objectives of the guidelines are to:

-- Provide information to users of the Buy West Eat Best Logo, on their obligations to ensure the correct usage of the logo
+- Provide information to users of the Buy West Eat Best Logo, on their obligations to ensure the correct usage and entitlement of the logo; and

-- Increase consumer confidence in products carrying the Buy West Eat Best Logo; and
+- Increase consumer confidence in products carrying the Buy West Eat Best Logo.

 The guidelines do not take precedence over statutory requirements or the Licence Agreement.
 It is up to the registered user to ensure that usage of the logo does not contravene any other statutory requirement.

 Criteria for use of Buy West Eat Best Logo

 Businesses can be eligible to use the Buy West Eat Best Logo if they produce or trade products that meet the following criteria:

 - The product must be grown, farmed or fished in Western Australia; or